 The role of a community development worker is a rewarding one, as it involves providing emotional, physical and social support to those in society that need it the most.
 Allowing vulnerable people to become more independent is a fantastically worthwhile occupation in which you’ll be asked to perform day-to-day personal care tasks, cooking, cleaning and whatever else needs doing.

 So, if you’ve never worked in the industry, how do you get started?
 Which community services courses should you be taking?
 Here we delve into the profession to provide some clarity on the subject so that you have a better idea about whether it’s a career you want to pursue.

 The first step on your road to a career in community care is to get qualified.
 The industry is a heavily regulated one, as you’d expect it to be, which means that it’s not a job you can simply walk into without any experience.
 The good news is that there is a wide array of community services courses online that can be taken in the comfort of your own home at your own speed.

 There are many career paths open to you in community care, as can be seen by the huge range of online courses available.
 For example, you could train in counselling or do a course in aged care.
 The training path you take will largely depend on the specific area of community care you want to specialise in.
 Whatever form that takes, you can fit your learning around your current responsibilities, meaning that it’s never too late to get started.

-In terms of the qualities you’ll need to be a community development worker, the job is suited to those who are understanding, patient, organised and be able to empathise with those you care for.
-Being able to put yourself in their shoes allows you to better meet their needs.
+In terms of the qualities you’ll need to be a community development worker, the job is suited to those who are understanding, patient, organised and able to empathise with those you care for.
+Putting yourself in their shoes allows you to meet their needs better.